-In the past century we has witnessed an extraordinary success of plant agronomy and breeding, resulting in the doubling of crop productivity.
+In the past century, we has witnessed an extraordinary success of plant agronomy and breeding, resulting in the doubling of crop productivity.
 This increase was to a great extent the result of increasing inputs, water and fertilizers, pesticides and also genetic breeding.
 Present demographic tendencies, which predict a doubling of the population at 2050, and the growing interest to exploit plants as renewable energy sources are prompting us to augment crop production gains.
 However, nowadays, the circumstances are rather different: society is demanding an increase of the production but within a more sustainable agricultural system, increasing the yield with less inputs to make it maintainable and adaptable to the future generations.
-The plant root system, in addition to provide anchor to the soil and to establish the symbiotic relations with the rizosphere, is responsible of acquiring nutrients and water from the soil.
+The plant root system, in addition to provide anchor to the soil, is responsible of establishing the symbiotic relations with the rhizosphere, and acquiring nutrients and water from the soil.
+In addition, root function seems to be important to cope with many abiotic and biotic stresses.
 In this context, the root system plays an important role in plant development and growth, and therefore, root system improvement, which has not been completely exploited, will be necessary to fulfill the future needs of the increasing human population in terms of food production.

-One of the challenges in our lab is to identify new genes and natural compounds that improve the growth of the root system under low nutrient availability, specifically under low phosphate (Pi) or low nitrate (N), two macronutrients whose shortage severely limits agricultural production.
-On the other hand, excess fertilization, in addition of the high cost to farmers, causes severe groundwater contamination, damaging the environment.
-One of the problems/limitations in root biology study in the last years has been that plants are grown in many cases with the root system in presence of light, what conditioned growth and responses.
-To identify root variability and novel genes associated with the response to a particular environment, we are using a new cultivation system called D-ROOT (Figure 1), which allow us to cultivate plants with the root system in darkness while shoot grows in a normal photoperiodic illumination, simulating natural condition (Silva-Navas et al., 2015).
+One of the challenges in our lab is to identify new genes and microbes that improve the growth of the root system under low nutrient availability, specifically under low phosphate (Pi) or low nitrate (N), two macronutrients whose shortage severely limits agricultural production.
+One of the problems/limitations in root biology studies has been that plants were grown with the root system in presence of light, condition that alters plant growth and responses.
+To identify root variability and novel genes associated with the response to a particular environment, we are designed a new cultivation system called D-Root (Figure 1), which allow us to cultivate plants with the root system in darkness while shoot grows in a normal photoperiodic illumination, simulating natural condition (Silva-Navas et al., 2015).

 Figure 1: The Dark-Root (D-Root) device allows to grow Arabidopsis seedlings in vitro with the root system in the darkness while exposing the shoot to the light.